100% FREE

 The best accounting software for a Shopify merchant needs to be cloud-based, offer an array of integrations, fit your budget, manage multiple currencies and fit your specific needs.
 In our free guide, we offer a checklist that you can go through when comparing different accounting software options.

 You can sync your Shopify transactions to your cloud-based accounting software by using an accounting integration.
 Amaka provides detailed and thorough accounting integrations that entirely automate the data entry process and fast-track bank reconciliation.
-We offer a free plan that’s suitable regardless of how many orders are made every month.
+We offer a free plan!

 You can sync the COGS from your Shopify store to your accounting software by using one of Amaka’s accounting integrations.
 It can also be beneficial to sync your Shopify store with an inventory management system.
 Leading providers allow you to sync a range of data points to your accounting system.